 In my younger years, history was probably my least favorite subject.
 In school, I just couldn’t see the purpose in learning about a bunch of random events and dead people and hated having to memorize dates and names.
-It wasn’t until I had my children and my husband and I were exploring homeschooling that I discovered what is called the Providential view of history.
+It wasn’t until after having my children, and my husband and I were exploring homeschooling that I discovered what is called the Providential view of history.

 In 1876 in an annual election sermon, Reverend S.W.
 Foljambe defined history as: